Large yellow koi carp at surface of pond

 What to expect

 All consultations will start with an in-depth discussion between you and the vet, covering all the relevant history as well as pond husbandry routine and filter maintenance.
-This will be followed by complete water quality testing and the examination of 3 fish of your choice.
+This will be followed by complete water quality testing and the examination of 3 koi of your choice.

 Prices